gem/oq-engine/doc/manual/oq-manual.rst

 _______________________

-This output contains the damage distribution statistics for each of the individual assets defined in the exposuremodel that fall within the ``region`` and have a computed Ground Motion Field value available within the defined ``asset_hazard_distance``.
+This output contains the damage distribution statistics for each of the individual assets defined in the *Exposure Model* that fall within the ``region`` and have a computed Ground Motion Field value available within the defined ``asset_hazard_distance``.
 An example output file for structural damage is shown in the file snippet in